montagejs/collections/README.md

 on its prototype chain.
 An owned function property does not qualify as a method, to aid in distinguishing "static" functions.

-`Object.concat(...maps)` and `Object.from(items)` construct an object
+`Object.concat(...maps)` and `Object.from(entries)` construct an object
-by adding the items of other objects in order.
-The maps can be other objects, arrays of items, or map alike collections.
+by adding the entries of other objects in order.
+The maps can be other objects, arrays of entries, or map alike collections.

 `Function.noop` is returns undefined.